 - Jesi Buell, Instructional Design and Web Librarian

-- Bruce Moseley, Director of Corporation, Foundation and Government Relations
+- Bruce Moseley, Corporation, Foundation and Government Relations

-- Michael Sciola, Associate Vice President of Institutional Advancement and Career Initiatives
+- Michael Sciola, Institutional Advancement and Career Initiatives

 - Mark Shiner, University Chaplain